 However, the most surprising thing is?

-EnPass also supports smartwatches and allows you to access your vault straight from your wrist.
+The EnPass password manager also supports smartwatches and allows you to access your password vault straight from your wrist.

 It uses the open-source cryptographic encryption engine SQLCipher to protect your files and offers a boatload of features that you expect from any premium password manager.